Kubectl-AI: Enhance Kubernetes Management with AI

 - Scriptable & pipable: Use it in CI, scripts, or combine with shell pipes (

-echo … | kubectl-ai
+echo … | kubectl-ai).

 Installation

-binary configured against your cluster, plus one of these ways to install kubectl-ai
+You need a working kubectl binary configured against your cluster, plus one of these ways to install kubectl-ai itself:

 Quick Install (Linux & macOS)